dxoverdy/Alpha2MQTT/Alpha2MQTT/README.txt

 - readDataRegisterSuccess - The Read Data Register process was successful.
 - slaveError - The inverter responded with an error code to the request.
 - setChargeSuccess - The inverter is now charging from the grid.
-- setChargeFailure - The inverter couldn't be instructed to charge from the grid.
 - setDischargeSuccess - The inverter is now discharging to the grid.
-- setDischargeFailure - The inverter couldn't be instructed to discharge to the grid.

 dataType - Denotes the kind of data which is returned - and hence how it should be treated if onward processed and can be one of:
 - notDefined - Alpha2MQTT doesn't know at this stage.